cwnam85/twiv-test/src/templates/chat_template.md

 - Natural conversation flow suggests pose change
 - 19+ dialogue with `aroused` emotion requires `doggy` or `spreadlegs`
-- Only applies if no location constraint and no user request
+- Only applies if no spot constraint and no user request

 **PRIORITY 4: Keep current pose (LOWEST PRIORITY)**